Airports. They are a vital aspect of every kind of travel, whether you are going to Hawaii or any place in the world.

 If you are arriving or departing, one of the first things you must go through is an inspection by the US Department of Agriculture.
 They are lovely and welcoming too.

 Afterwards, you can check in (or check out) as you do in airports around the world.

 You have to get through 2 security checkpoints (compulsory for both pre-check and non-precheck passengers).

-The airport only has 11 gates, so, in total it has few shops if you were looking to do some shopping.
+The airport only has 11 gates and a few shops if you are looking to do some shopping.

 What amenities and services are available?

 - Storage Facilities

 - USDA Inspection Stations

 - ID Office

 - Smarte Carte